 It's hard to find a better school than New Mexico Institute of Mining and Technology if you want to pursue Materials Engineering as a major.
 Students who enjoy a more slow-paced life will appreciate New Mexico Institute of Mining and Technology's location in the small town of Socorro, New Mexico.

 The mechanical engineering department at New Mexico Tech is ranked 34 in the country well known for quality outcomes.First-year students are not required to live on-campus at New Mexico Institute of Mining and Technology.
-A virtual tour may be a good way to explore New Mexico Institute of Mining and Technology.
+Interested in learning a little more about New Mexico Institute of Mining and Technology's campus?
+Go on a virtual tour.

 Ohio State University - Main Campus is among your top options if you want to study Materials Engineering.
 With over 20,000 students, Ohio State University - Main Campus is among the largest schools in the country.